Skip to main content

 2. Southern Canada and Lake Superior

-3. The Southeast United States
+3. The southeastern United States

 2. The bulk of the precipitation associated with this cyclone was located:

-1. Ahead of the Warm Front
+1. Ahead of the warm front

-2. In the Warm Sector
+2. In the warm sector

-3. Behind the Cold Front
+3. Behind the cold front

-Because these storms bring tremendous amounts of rainfall and sudden temperature changes, weather forecasters want to be able to predict their movement.
-Figure 10.3.5 is a map of the 500mb winds and contour lines, taken from radiosonde (weather balloon) launches at the same time as Figure 10.3.4 (1200 UTC on July 29, 2019), with a red "L" superimposed over the map to indicate the location of the mid-latitude cyclone.
+Saint Louis, in Eastern Missouri, directly under the large swath of rain, has an air temperature of 79°F and a dew point of 68°F. While it’s hard to read, at 1200 UTC, winds out of St. Louis were blowing from the Southwest at 10kts.
+Because these storms bring heavy rainfall and sudden temperature changes, weather forecasters want to predict their movement.
+Figure 10.3.5 is a map of the 500 mb winds and contour lines, derived from radiosonde (weather balloon) launches at the same time as Figure 10.3.4 (1200 UTC on July 29, 2019), with a red "L" superimposed to indicate the location of the mid-latitude cyclone.
+Think of the solid blue lines as the edges of a river, and the wind barbs as a guide to where the current is coming from.

 500 mb map showing height contours, isotherms, and wind data over the U.S. at 12Z.
 Details in caption.

-Figure \(\PageIndex{5}\): 500mb Winds, isotherms, and height contours taken at 1200UTC on July 29, 2019.
+Figure \(\PageIndex{5}\): 500 mb Winds, isotherms, and height contours taken at 1200 UTC on July 29, 2019.
 (CC BY-NC 4.0American Meteorological Society via Unidata).
-Alternative description of image
+Alternative description of the image

-1. Northeast
+1. northeast

-2. Southwest
+2. southwest

-3. Southeast
+3. southeast

-4. Northwest
+4. northwest

-Figure 10.3.6 is a map of surface weather conditions taken at 0000 UTC, 12 hours after figures 10.3.4 and 10.3.5.
+Figure 10.3.6 is a map of surface weather conditions taken at 0000 UTC, 12 hours after Figures 10.3.4 and 10.3.5.

 Surface map at 00Z Jul 30 2019 with isobars, highs, lows, fronts, radar rain, and stations.
 Details in caption.

 Figure \(\PageIndex{6}\): Surface Weather conditions at 0000 UTC on July 30, 2019.
 (CC BY-NC 4.0American Meteorological Society via Unidata).
-Alternative description of image.
+Alternative description of the image.